chxnifer/chxnifer/README.md

 - I am passionate about Computer Science

-- I am currently working on making a game using Python(mainly experimenting with pygame)
+- I am currently working on making a game using Python(mainly experimenting with pygame) and a personal website 👍

 - I am currently learning Python and Java